chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 I can only assume that this belongs to the user mhope.
 With luck, this user also uses the same password across services.
 I leave the shares behind for now and return to attempt remote access using `WinRM`.

-With the help of `evil-winrm`, a Windows Remote Management tool for pentesting, I gain a foothold on the machine.
+With the help of `evil-winrm`, a Windows Remote Management tool for pentesting, we gain a foothold on the machine.

 ```bash
 $ evil-winrm -i 10.10.10.172 -u mhope -p '4n0therD4y@n0th3r$'
 ```

-On the user's desktop, I find my first flag!
+On the user's desktop, we'll find our first flag!

 ![](images/user-flag.png)

 ## Root Flag

-Now that I have remote access to a user on the system, I need to see what permissions this account has and what groups they are apart of.
-I use the command `net user` to start.
+Now that we have remote access to a user on the system, we need to see what permissions this account has and what groups they are apart of.
+Let's use the command `net user` to start.

 ```powershell
 > net user mhope